rebootoio/vaxiin-server/README.md

   </a>
 </div>

+## Overview
+**Vaxiin is an out-of-band automation framework** allowing for:
+- failure detection
+- remote state extraction
+- human and machine recovery emulation

 ## Quick Start Guide
 To get started quickly with all of the components, follow the guide at the [sandbox repository](https://github.com/rebootoio/vaxiin-sandbox)